What to See in Turin in One Day: Is Turin Worth Visiting?

 • Opening hours: Always open

-You only need about ten minutes here for some photos and a bit of gazing at its ancient walls.
-The gate isn’t as grand as what you might find in Aosta, but it’s in better shape and still gives off that “I’ve been standing here for centuries” vibe.
+I only needed about ten minutes here for some photos and a bit of gazing at its ancient walls.

 The site is conveniently close to tram stops that can whisk you off to your next destination, the Mole Antonelliana.